bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 This Guide is not responsible for teaching OpenStack, Networking , Virtualization and Linux related concepts.

-For learning more follow these links :
+For learning more follow these links:

 OpenStack:
   1.I am using **OpenStack Folsom Install Guide** by  **SkiBLE mseknibilel** as it is well written, easy and tested by